Donges-Niklas/Kafka_Pipeline/README.md

 # Kafka_Pipeline
-Simple Kafka Pipeline that sends a kaglle csv file from producer to consumer.
+Simple Kafka Pipeline that sends a kaggle csv file from producer to consumer.

 How to run it: